When Your Rottweiler Channels their Inner Wolf

 Other stimuli include police or ambulance sirens.
 There can be any number of things that set your Rottweiler off howling.

 Dogs make noise to soothe and entertain themselves if they’re bored.
-Dogs who are out in the yard all day with nothing to stimulate them will often either bark non-stop or howl.
+Dogs out in the yard all day with nothing to stimulate them will often bark non-stop or howl.

-Rottweilers are one of the most intelligent breeds of dogs on the planet at they need lots of mental stimulation and interaction.
-If they’re howling, it can be a sign you need to pay them a little more attention or provide something to occupy their complex minds.
+Rottweilers are one of the most intelligent breeds of dogs on the planet, as they need lots of mental stimulation and interaction.
+If they’re howling, it can be a sign you need to pay them a little more Attention or provide something to occupy their complex minds.

 Rottweilers are very prone to separation anxiety.
-It’s partly because of their high levels of intelligence and intuition, and partly to do with their intense loyalty to their owners.
+It’s partly because of their high intelligence and intuition and their intense loyalty to their owners.

-These dogs hate to be away from you for too long and while some Rottweilers will become destructive or depressed, others will happily howl for hours as they mourn your absence, only stopping when you come back home so that it’s usually your neighbor who alerts you to the problem.
+These dogs hate to be away from you for too long.
+While some Rottweilers will become destructive or depressed, others will happily howl for hours as they mourn your absence, only stopping when you come back home so that it’s usually your neighbor who alerts you to the problem.

 They’re in Pain

-If your Rottweiler is usually very quiet and doesn’t howl but is suddenly doing so, then get them checked out at the vet.
-Our dogs have no other way to tell us that they need our help, and it could simply be your Rottweiler’s way of asking for you to ease the pain.
+If your Rottweiler is usually very quiet and doesn’t howl but is suddenly doing so, check them out at the vet.
+Our dogs have no other way to tell us they need our help, and it could simply be your Rottweiler’s way of asking you to ease the pain.